-21 2.6 International route: Technical facilities and installations located in different countries and used for telecommunication traffic between two international telecommunication terminal exchanges or offices.
+21 2.6 International route: All technical facilities, installations and transmission channels used for the transmission of traffic between technical facilities and installations located in different countries.

 Reasons: To encompass all the facilities and installations, including the transmission channels.
 Irrespective of the current routing arrangements in which multiple routes may be used, however a definition is still technology neutral and hence relevant to these ITRs.